mia-platform/documentation/docs/fast_data/connectors/debezium_connect_cdc.md

 ## Debezium Connect Configuration

-Once Debezium Connect is running, you can start new conncetors by simply invoking the REST API `PUT/connectors/:connectorName/config`.
+Once Debezium Connect is running, you can start new connectors by simply invoking the REST API `PUT/connectors/:connectorName/config`.
 This REST API will start a new connector if `connectorName` is not present, or update the configuration of an existing connector.
 It accepts the configuration in the request body.

 For a complete list of configuration parameters, refer to the [official documentation](https://debezium.io/documentation/reference/connectors/oracle.html#required-debezium-oracle-connector-configuration-properties).
 Note that this documentation varies for each type of source database.